kstenschke/doShell/README.md

 ### Transpile and/or run

-Running ``shdo -r script.do.sh``, the transpiler will translate the given file and the runtime system will execute it.
+Running ``shdo -r script.do.sh``, the given file is transpiled and run.
 When running an already transpiled ``*.do.x.sh`` script, the translation is skipped.